sguzunov/docs/docs/developers/01_configuration/01_overview/overview.md

 In the `\apps` folder of the same directory, you can find the configuration files for the apps bundled with the [**Glue42 Enterprise**](https://glue42.com/enterprise/) installer.

-You can add an application configuration file in the `%LocalAppData%\Tick42\UserData\<ENV-REG>\apps` folder to publish your own application locally.
-The `<ENV-REG>` placeholder should be replaced with the region and environment folder name used for the deployment of your [**Glue42 Enterprise**](https://glue42.com/enterprise/) - e.g., `T42-DEMO`.
+You can add an app configuration file in the `%LocalAppData%\Tick42\UserData\<ENV-REG>\apps` folder to publish your own app locally.
+The `<ENV-REG>` placeholder should be replaced with the region and environment folder name used for the deployment of your [**Glue42 Enterprise**](https://glue42.com/enterprise/) copy - e.g., `T42-DEMO`.
 This way, your files won't be erased or overwritten, in case you decide to upgrade or change your [**Glue42 Enterprise**](https://glue42.com/enterprise/) version.

-Note that the application configurations are monitored at runtime, so you don't need to restart [**Glue42 Enterprise**](https://glue42.com/enterprise/) when you change something.
-The location of the application configuration folder can be changed from the `system.json`.
+Note that the app configurations are monitored at runtime, so you don't need to restart [**Glue42 Enterprise**](https://glue42.com/enterprise/) when you change something.
+The location of the app configuration folder can be changed from the `system.json`.
 For more information, see the `system.json` [configuration schema](../../../assets/configuration/system.json).